MIDEAST STOCKS - Factors to watch - July 6

-DUBAI, July 6 Here are some factors that may affect Middle East stock markets on Thursday.
+DUBAI, July 6 (Reuters) - Here are some factors that may affect Middle East stock markets on Thursday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asia shares drop on Fed minutes, oil edges up after big drop